 - Export/import license;

 - · International transport document;

-- Customs statement;
+- · Customs statement;

 - · Invoice of the goods.

-Controlling and licensing process by the Albanian State Export Control Authority
+Controlling and licensing process by the Albanian State Export Control Authority a) Control of documentation and requests

-AKSHE exercises a comprehensive control throughout the licensing process, covering the entire timeframe of the pre-licensing, licensing, and post-licensing process.
+Albanian State Export Control Authority exercises a comprehensive control throughout the licensing process, covering the entire timeframe of the pre-licensing, licensing, and post-licensing process.